brandons209/workshop/pages/write_ups/Week_4.md

 1. The set up for the seven segment display is a little complicated, so just use the code here and replace the port numbers with the ports you used in your setup.
 2. After that, the serial communication must be started using Serial.begin() with a baud rate of 115200.
 3. A prompt is then printed to ask the user to enter in the count down time in MinuteMinuteSecondSecond.
+4. **PLEASE NOTE!
+My display is COMMON_ANODE, however, yours should be COMMON_CATHODE.
+Please change COMMON_ANODE to COMMON_CATHODE.**
 ```c++
 void setup() {
   /*